Lifestyle of a PADI Scuba Instructor

 A typical working day in the life of a PADI Divemaster or Instructor on Utila starts with a morning commute to the dive center, cycling through the narrow streets of this traditional Caribbean island on their way to work and to meet their divers for the day and prepare the boat trips.
 But their journey isn’t over yet, because next they travel to one of the many dive sites around the island of Utila (up to 80 buoyed sites) by boat, to then guide a group of divers on a wall dive.
 If they’re lucky, they often get to stop and swim with dolphins or whale sharks on the way.
 The island of Utila is small, friendly and convenient for dive training, no traffic, congestion or commercial development that often accompanies mass tourism.
 The island of Utila represents the traditional Caribbean and has escaped the commercialisation and mass development often seen in other tourist/scuba dive destinations and is surrounded by fringing reefs, deep walls and offshore sea mounts and with unlimited diving included in our scuba diving internships and a fleet of 5 boats you get to really build your experience, awareness and comfort in the water as a dive professional.

 Every year there are a number of dive visitors to the island of Utila, from backpackers on ‘gap years’ to high level executives on a short vacation, and they come to Utila for many different reasons, from learning to dive to swimming with the majestic Whale Sharks.
 Maybe they’re looking to refine their dive skills with a Rescue Diver course, to ‘Go Pro’ on one of our PADI Instructor Development Courses held right here on Utila and become a PADI Divemaster, or to make a challenging technical trimix dive on the deep walls of Utila’s North side, or advance their dive training and learn how to use a closed circuit rebreather.
+Other divers want to learn more about marine biology and conservation with our CoralWatch reef surveying and the scientific side of our Government licensed Coral Nursery.

 As a PADI Scuba Instructor on Utila you’ll never find a job that has so much variety.
 Sometimes, you’ll be introducing a group of international backpackers to the delights of the under water world with the PADI Open Water diver course, guiding beginner students through one of the most unique multisensory experiences they can ever engage in (trust us when we say that these are one kind of customers that will never forget you for the work you do).
 At other times in your daily duties, you’ll be conducting professional dive courses with the PADI Divemaster program and taking ex-bankers, computer engineers, mechanics, lawyers, doctors, and factory workers under your wing and guiding them into the ranks of dive professionals, sharing your own experiences of tropical dive resort management.